Shalini-2209/Shalini-2209/README.md

 ### Hi there 👋

-- Hi, my name is Shalini Nithivanan, currently pursing my MCA in College of Engineering Guindy.
+- Hi, I am Shalini Nithivanan, currently pursing my MCA in College of Engineering Guindy.

 Get to know me: